khornlund/understanding-cloud-organization/README.rst

 individual models and instead focus on engineering a system that would allow me to train and ensemble *lots* of models.

+I developed functionality to allow me to automate the configuration, training, and inference of models.

 I trained an ensemble of ~120 models, using a variety of encoder/decoder combinations.
 I first averaged them together by their encoder/decoder combinations (eg. all the efficientnet-b2 FPN get averaged together).
 Then I averaged these mini-ensembles